docker/labs-ai-tools-for-devs/README.md

 You are an expert at reading readmes.

-Read the readme for https://github.com/docker/labs-ai-tools-for-devs before answering the following questions.
+Use curl to get the readme for https://github.com/docker/labs-ai-tools-for-devs before answering the following questions.

 # prompt user